April 2021 is the 66th anniversary of the start of Operation Pineapple!

 The Jamboree of New Horizons, as it was called, was held in a tent city next to the recently reconstructed War of 1812 historic site Fort George.
 The Jamboree was the first to be held in the Western Hemisphere, and saw the introduction of the World Membership Badge which is still worn on the uniforms of Scouts the world over.

 Sawyer's Inc.'s "View-Master" sent a 3D photographer to the World Jamboree to document the event, for a set of three View-Master discs in their "World Events and Festivals" series.
-The images seen here were scanned from those View-Master reels, and the rest of the 21 scenes are online at 8th World Jamboree.
-But as it says there, "These scans do not do the View-Master reels justice.
-They in no way compare to seeing them in the fantastic three-dimensional format."
+Thanks to Scouter Kevin for scanning those View-Master reels, although the scans do not really compare to the three-dimensional View-Master images.

 On 11 November they reached Alaska, where they stayed at a U.S. Air Force base.
 They wanted to reach the Arctic Circle, but at this time of the year it was only accessible by air.
 However, they travelled to Anchorage and to the settlements of Bethel and Kwethluk on the Bering Sea, and by courtesy of the Air Force they visited Fort Yukon, 12 km inside the Arctic Circle.

-After changing a flat tire in Rio de Janeiro, Green and Yellow returned to São Paulo on 14 April 1956, 1 year and 12 days after its departure, and was welcomed by the governor and a huge parade.
-See a map of the actual route travelled (100K JPEG).
+After changing a flat tire in Rio de Janeiro, Charlie, Jan and Hugo returned to São Paulo on 14 April 1956, 1 year and 12 days after its departure.

 It was a great accomplishment for the three Scouts, and we're proud that a Willys CJ-3B was part of this demonstration of the spirit of the Pan-American Highway and the spirit of Scouting.

-As of 2009, Hugo Vidal is the only member of the trio still living.
-Having been unable to locate the original Green and Yellow Jeep, he is beginning the restoration of another 1954 CJ-3B.
-He says, "For years I tried and tried to find the real O.P.
-Jeep, going through national and state vehicle registrations, following many leads, contacting collectors, Jeep clubs and magazines, etc. Just for your information, the numbers (always in my wallet) are: serial 57438-15279-B and engine 4J-86619.
+As of 2009, Hugo Vidal was the only member of the trio still living.
+At that time he said, "For years I tried and tried to find the real O.P.
+Jeep, going through national and state vehicle registrations, following many leads, contacting collectors, Jeep clubs and magazines, etc. Just for your information, the numbers (always in my wallet) are: serial 57438-15279B and engine 4J86619.
 Unfortunately this never materialized, so I recently decided to restore a look-alike, and found one in pretty good shape to start working on it."

-Thanks to Hugo Vidal, to Jonathan Govier and Grupo Escoteiro Carajás for preserving the story and photos of the Pineapple Operation on their website in Portuguese, and to Denis Silva (who has a Carraço hardtop on his 1954 CJ-3B) for telling us about it.
-Also Toby Shellard for his Carajás Scout Group Memoirs.
+Thanks to Hugo Vidal, and to Jonathan Govier and Grupo Escoteiro Carajás for preserving the story in Portuguese, and to Denis Silva for telling us about it.
+Also Toby Shellard for his Carajás Scout Group Memoirs, and Federico Cavedo and Overlander magazine in Brasil for additional photos.
+An article originally written in Portuguese by Rogério Ferraresi appears at Allpar.com. -- Derek Redmond

-I've added the Operation Pineapple CJ-3B to my fantasy gallery of Matchbox toy Jeeps, The CJ3B Page Collection.
+I added the O.P.
+Jeep to my fantasy gallery of Matchbox toy CJ-3Bs, The CJ3B Page Collection.

 Return to CJ-3Bs in History.